 Meet Kelimutu Park’s Local Performer

 As the sun is up, lucky tourists will spot some Garugiwa birds chirping cheerfully on the pine trees below.
-Garugiwa, or bare-throated whistler is an endemic species inhabiting in this national park.
+Garugiwa, or bare-throated whistler is an endemic species inhabiting this national park.

 The bird definitely has quite a talent: it can produce 16 kinds of sound.
 The composition of these sounds showcases a performance so beautiful bewitching anyone to just stop and listen.